 For Belgian resident companies, the dividend income (after deduction of any non-Belgian withholding tax but including any Belgian withholding tax) must be declared in the corporate income tax return and will be subject to a corporate income tax rate of 33.99% (including the 3% crisis surcharge), unless the reduced corporate income tax rates applicable to qualifying companies with limited profits apply.
 The standard corporate income tax rate is 29.58% (including a 2% surcharge) as of assessment year 2019 linked to a tax year starting on or after 1 January 2018, and 25% as of assessment year 2021 linked to a tax year starting on or after 1 January 2020.
-Moreover, the reduced (progressive) tax rates applicable to certain qualifying companies with limited profits are replaced by a reduced rate (of 20.4% (including the 2% crisis surcharge) as of assessment year 2019 linked to a tax year starting on or after 1 January 2018, and of 20% as of assessment year 2021 linked to a tax year starting on or after 1 January 2020) on the first €100,000 of taxable profits for certain qualifying companies.
+Moreover, the reduced (progressive) tax rates applicable to certain qualifying companies with limited profits are replaced by a reduced rate (of 20.4% (including the 2% crisis surcharge) as of assessment year 2019 linked to a tax year starting on or after 1 January 2020 in the first €100,000 of taxable profits for certain qualifying companies.

-Belgian resident companies can generally (although subject to certain limitations) deduct up to 95% of the gross dividend received from their taxable income, or the Dividend Received Deduction, provided that at the time of a dividend payment or attribution: (i) the Belgian resident company holds ordinary shares representing at least 10% of our share capital or a participation with an acquisition value of at least €2,500,000 (it being understood that only one out of the two tests must be satisfied); (ii) the shares representing our share capital have been or will be held in full ownership for an uninterrupted period of at least one year; and (iii) the conditions described in Article 203 ITC (relating to the taxation of the underlying distributed income and the absence of abuse), or the Article 203 ITC Taxation Condition, are met, or together, the Conditions for the application of the dividend received deduction regime.
+Belgian resident companies can generally (although subject to certain limitations) deduct up to 95% of the gross dividend received from their taxable income, or the Dividend Received Deduction, provided that at the time of a dividend payment or attribution: (i) the Belgian resident company holds ordinary shares representing at least 10% of our share capital or a participation with an acquisition value of at least $\pounds$ 2,500,000 (it being understood that only one out of the two tests must be satisfied); (ii) the shares representing our share capital have been or will be held in full ownership for an uninterrupted period of at least one year; and (iii) the conditions described in Article 203 ITC (relating to the taxation of the underlying distributed income and the absence of abuse), or the Article 203 ITC Taxation Condition, are met, or together, the Conditions for the application of the dividend received deduction regime.
 As of assessment year 2019 linked to a tax year starting on or after 1 January 2018, the deduction relating to the Dividend Received Deduction regime increases from 95% to 100% of the gross dividend received.